ZeeshanGeoPk/deep-learning-with-numpy/README.md

 # Deep Learning using numpy only
-In this notebook we have developed a Deep Learning Model using numpy only.
-None of the frameworks like tensorflow, pytorch or keras are used.
-Problem was to predict the output of a random sequence with 1s and 0s.
-The output should be either 1 or 0.
-Output will be 1 if there are even number of 1s in the sequence otherwise it should be 0.
+This notebook demonstrates the creation of a Deep Learning Model exclusively utilizing numpy, without relying on frameworks such as TensorFlow, PyTorch, or Keras.
+The objective was to predict the outcome of a random sequence composed of 1s and 0s.
+The desired output is either 1 or 0, with the rule that the output is 1 if the sequence contains an even number of 1s; otherwise, the output should be 0.